What is borax?

 Some people have found this borax remedy is more effective by adding 1% hydrogen peroxide to the above solution.

 Apply the solution to the skin, and leave it on without rinsing.
-It tends to cause drying, so you may want to add aloe vera, jojoba oil or lavender oil later.
+It tends to cause drying, so later you may want to apply a gentle skin oil.

 Interestingly, dog mange is caused by demodex mites and the effective treatment is the above 1% hydrogen peroxide and borax saturated solution applied topically.